 Butch Stewart is one of the “ranch family” living on the ranch with his wife, Brenda just a hundred or so yards from Heath and his family.
 Butch usually remains on the ranch while others are on the road rodeoing, which happens most of the year.

 Heath says Frontier stocks rodeos nearly year-round, especially from June to the end of October and then from January through May.
 Behind the scenes, it takes five semis and a pickup with a goose-neck trailer to move all the stock to each rodeo.

 Heath Stewart became acquainted with Jerry Nelson shortly after he graduated from high school in 1994.
 While most of his work has been at the Freedom location, he also helped with the operation in Texas before all the stock was moved.

 When asked about Nelson, Stewart said, “Jerry has been great to me since the day I met him.
 He treats us like we are his own family.
-He’s great to be around, a good hard time guy.
+He’s great to be around, a good hearted guy.
 He’ll help anybody out of any kind of situation as long as they’re good to him.
 Just a great upstanding fella.”